kara-krzystan/kara-krzystan/README.md

 ### Hi I'm Kara 👋🏼

-An experienced graphic designer and illustrator from the Midwest, currently transitioning to a new career in software and web development.
+**An experienced graphic designer and illustrator from the Midwest, transitioning to a new career in software and web development.**

-I recently graduated from the Full Stack Development program at the University of Arizona and am excited to continue learning, collaborating, and creating beautiful, useful things.
+**I recently graduated from the Full Stack Development program at the University of Arizona and am excited to continue learning, collaborating, and creating beautiful, useful things.**

 - 💻 I'm currently studying: Modern web application development @ Full Stack Open 2021
 - 💡 I’m diving deep into: React.js